Pediatric Sports Medicine in Fort Mill, SC

 - Gradually work up to intense exercises or sports

 - Focus on overall wellness that includes physical, mental, and emotional health components

 - Complete thorough physical examinations from SpecOrtho to be cleared for continued activity, as needed

 Another extremely common injury for athletes both young and old is a tear to the anterior cruciate ligament, or ACL.
 Thanks to modern medicine, even the smallest and most minute of tears to this ligament can be detected using diagnostic imaging tests.
-It is also now possible for physicians to treat this condition using minimally invasive techniques like arthroscopy.
+It is also now possible for our physician to treat this condition using minimally invasive techniques like arthroscopy.
 Repair of pediatric ACL tears requires different techniques than those used for patients whose growth plates have closed.
 Dr. Feltham has had specialized training and experience with pediatric ACL repairs – including training with a pioneer in pediatric sports medicine, Dr. Ted Ganley at Children’s Hospital of Philadelphia.